 What exactly is a comorbidity?
-In a surgical context it is the presence of other chronic conditions that may influence the medical procedure in question.
-When it comes to knee replacement surgery, the three most common comorbidities are hypertension, diabetes and obesity5.
+In a surgical context, it is the presence of other chronic conditions that may influence the medical procedure in question.
+When it comes to knee replacement surgery, the three most common comorbidities are hypertension, diabetes, and obesity5.
 Surgical candidates with many comorbidities should expect to have a longer stay in the hospital post-surgery and are at a higher risk for complications in the short term6.
-In the long term those with diabetes7 and cardiovascular disease5 may achieve worse results during rehabilitation.
-Consequently, diet and weight loss ahead of a scheduled surgery could help eliminate or lessen comorbidities and improve the quality of your recovery afterwards.
+In the long term, those with diabetes7 and cardiovascular disease5 may achieve worse results during rehabilitation.
+Consequently, diet and weight loss ahead of a scheduled surgery could help eliminate or lessen comorbidities and improve the quality of your recovery afterward.

 Age & Gender

 Age doesn’t appear to be a major factor influencing the quality of recovery one can expect after surgery8.
 Gender may exert some minor influence, but is largely inconsequential in the long run.
 Some studies suggest that despite having similar recovery profiles to males, women may initially experience more pain and discomfort directly after surgery9.
-Fortunately this difference is primarily confined to the acute 1-2 week recovery phase.
+Fortunately, this difference is primarily confined to the first 1-2 weeks of recovery.

 Pre-Surgical Joint Strength, Flexibility & Function

 Your pre-surgery pain and physical function will influence your knee replacement recovery time.
 Physicians often quantify this using a standard assessment questionnaire called the “WOMAC” (Western Ontario and McMaster Universities Osteoarthritis Index).
 Patients who rate their baseline pain and dysfunction as higher tend to experience more dramatic improvements than those who have more moderate pain and dysfunction.
 However, despite this larger degree of improvement, the final result is typically not as good as those who had better pre-surgery function10.
 That being said, it is in your best interest to build and maintain as much strength and flexibility before undergoing surgery.

 The most important muscle group to consider for knee replacement recovery time is the quadriceps which are responsible for stabilizing and extending your knee joint.
 The strength and flexibility of the knee joint is heavily influenced by this muscle group and patients with stronger quads tend to achieve superior results during rehabilitation with a physical therapist11.